Skip to content

 As for the edits and guest sound quality, sometimes that’s the best you’re going to get.
 I make a podcast, and I run into these problems, too.
 When it comes to the hard edits, that’s as simple as adding in a bit more room noise and extending the space between audio segments (yes, I am a nerd).

 Finally, listing the sources should be easy to do.
-Again, I might be comparing it to the Lore podcast, but that production house does it for Lore, so they can add links to sources for Haunted Road.
+Again, I might be comparing it to the Lore podcast, but that same production house does it for Lore, so they can add links to sources for Haunted Road.
 Plus, I really dig reading the original source.

 Note: I checked the Apple podcast episode page, Podbean episode page and On My Studio (I think that’s what Spotify calls it) for sources and didn’t find them.

-The Critical Judgement
+The Critical Judgment

 👻👻👻👻 out of 5